HOLINHED/processing-dark-theme/README.md

 # install

+THIS THEME USES A CUSTOM FONT!
+Make sure to install it first. https://sourcefoundry.org/hack/

   WINDOWS
   - [THEME] Go to the folder where you have processing installed, and drag the contents from the theme folder into the lib folder.
   - [PREFERENCES] Go to %appdata%/processing and drag the contents from the preferences folder into there.